 - Find a local Ear, Nose, & Throat Doctor in your town

-How does the Eustachian tube change as a child gets older?
+How does the Eustachian tube change with age?

 As a person ages, the Eustachian tube doubles in length and becomes more vertically positioned so that the nasopharyngeal orifice (opening) in the adult, is significantly below the tympanic orifice (the opening in the middle ear near the ear drum) than in a child.
 The greater length and particularly the slope of the tube as it grows serves more effectively to protect, aerate and drain the middle ear.